 The employee will be informed, in writing, of this meeting and advised of their right to be accompanied by a colleague or trade union representative.
-The Vice Chair of the Council [Hearing Chair] will hold the meeting.
+The Town Clerk will hold the meeting.

 The letter will have advised the employee that it is possible that a termination of employment on the grounds of ill-health may be an outcome of the meeting but that they will have the opportunity to state their point of view which will be fully considered.